 If you want to work in broadcasting, you need to know your way around software for video and audio production.
 Tools like Adobe Audition and Final Cut/Adobe Premier are standard requirements for many positions.

 These are the programs you’ll use for special effects, mixing, editing, recording, podcasting, and more.
 A good broadcasting diploma program incorporates tons of projects using the software, so students can get hands-experience before graduating.

 But this technology is constantly evolving.
 If you want a long and successful career, you’ll need to keep learning and honing your skills in this area.

 You simply never know where a new experience will take you.
-If you’re too fixed on getting one specific job, you’ll end up missing out on amazing opportunities down the road.
+If you’re too fixated on getting one specific job, you’ll end up missing out on amazing opportunities down the road.

-Herzing graduate, Austin Siragusa recently landed his dream job as a Digital Content Producer for the Manitoba Moose.
-But, back when he first started broadcasting training, his only goal was to become a radio sportscaster.
+Herzing graduate Austin Siragusa landed his dream job as a Digital Content Producer for the Manitoba Moose.
+But back when he first started broadcasting training, his only goal was to become a radio sportscaster.

 “It's really important to be open-minded and flexible.
 Be willing to explore different parts of the broadcasting business.
 I started in radio, then moved to TV, and now a good chunk of the content I'm creating is for social media.
 You never know where this career will take you!
 My best advice for newcomers?
 Be open to every opportunity that comes your way.”

 Ready to Start your Broadcasting and Communications Career?